The structure of payments and fees in aged care can be confusing at first glance.

 The Australian Government assists with your residential aged care costs by funding aged care residences.
 However, those who can afford it are expected to contribute to the cost.There are five main elements to the fees payable for residential aged care in Australia:

-The Basic Daily Fee is a contribution towards daily living expenses, such as meals, laundry, cleaning, resident activities, heating and cooling.
-All aged care residents pay a standard Basic Daily Fee.
+The Basic Daily Care Fee is a contribution towards daily living expenses, such as meals, laundry, cleaning, resident activities, heating and cooling.
+All aged care residents pay a standard Basic Daily Care Fee.
 The fee is reviewed every March and September, in line with Centrelink increases in the Aged Pension.

-The Accommodation Payment is used to maintain and improve the accommodation and services.
+The Accommodation Payment is used to maintain and improve accommodation and services.
 Residents can choose to pay their Accommodation Payment by one of the following methods:

-Refundable Accommodation Deposit (RAD)
+1. Refundable Accommodation Deposit (RAD)

 This is a lump-sum deposit that is refunded in full at the end of residency.

-Daily Accommodation Payment (DAP)
+2. Daily Accommodation Payment (DAP)

 A combination payment that includes both a partial lump-sum refundable deposit and daily payments.

 The Means Tested Care Fee ensures that residents who have additional income and assets contribute to their medical costs, including nursing and personal care.
-This fee is collected by the hoe on behalf of the Commonwealth and is not retained by the home.
+This fee is collected by the home on behalf of the Commonwealth and is not retained by the home.

-The Maximum Means Tested Care Fee that a resident can be asked to pay per year is $26,964.71 with a lifetime limit of $64,715.36.
+The Maximum Means Tested Care Fee that a resident can be asked to pay per year is $28,339 with a lifetime cap of $68,013.

 Respite care is available for short-term needs or emergency situations.